scaffold-eth/scaffold-eth-2/README.md

 ```
 yarn start
 ```
 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the contract component or the example ui in the frontend.
+You can tweak app config in `packages/nextjs/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test`